High Output Management by Andy Grove

 A subtle variation of dual reporting happens whenever you become involved in coordinating something that is not part of your regular work.

-For example, if you work as a sales manager and are part of a committee of sales managers that improves the sales processes at your company, you are “reporting” to multiple people.
+For example, if you work as a sales manager and are part of a committee of sales managers who are responsible for improving the sales processes at your company, you are “reporting” to multiple people.

 Modes of control

-Free-market forces: Two entities exchange goods or services and are seeking to enrich themselves.
-No one needs to oversee the transaction.
-Value is what matters.
-Free-market forces fail when value isn’t easily defined;
+Free-market forces: Free-market forces apply when actions are based on price like when goods and services are exchanged between two entities seeking to enrich themselves.
+No one needs to oversee the transaction because everyone is openly serving their own self-interest.
+Free-market forces fail when value isn't easily defined.

-Contractual obligations: When free-market forces fail, use contracts as a mode of control.
+Contractual obligations: When value is hard to define and free-market forces fail, use contracts as the mode of control.
+A common example of this control are employment contracts which define the kind of work you do and the standards that will govern it.
 Because it’s hard to specify what people will do day-to-day, you’ll need to have generalized authority to monitor, evaluate, and correct work where necessary; and

-Cultural values: When the environment changes faster than rules can, or when circumstances are too complicated, cultural values become the mode of control.
-The interest of the larger group takes precedence over individual interests.
-For this to happen, you must believe you share a set of values, objectives, and methods that develop through shared experience.
+Cultural values: When the environment changes faster than rules can or when circumstances are too ambiguous for contracts, use cultural values as the mode of control.
+The most important characteristic of this control is that the interest of the group must take precedence over individuals.
+For this to work, you must trust the people you work with and have a common set of values, objectives, and methods which can only be developed through shared experience.

 Modes of control govern what we do.
 From one day to the next, you’ll find yourself influenced by all three.
 When you buy something, market forces are affecting you.
 When you go to work, you’re adhering to contractual obligations.
 And when you do work outside your job description to help a colleague, that’s cultural values.